aryaapai/employee_database/README.md

-# employee_database
-# employee_database
+# Employee Database
-A user friendly web application used to maintain an employee database.
+A user friendly web application used to maintain an employee database created using Python, Flask and SQLAlchemy.
 This is my submission for the coding round of the Scientia Internship.
 As of now the application has not been deployed.

 ## Code Base Structure ##
 + **static** consists of all the css and media files.